junishigohoka/local_PCA_blackcap/README.md

 Based on recommendation of [`MSMC2-decode`](https://github.com/stschiff/msmc/blob/master/guide.md#estimating-the-local-tmrca-states), mutation rate is defined as a half of heterozygosity (Watterson's theta) for mutation rate and 80% of it for recombination rate.
+Watterson's theta was computed using chromosome 20, and was 0.00454362.

 ```bash
 mu=`awk -v m=0.00454362 'BEGIN{print m/2}'`
 rec=`awk -v mu=$mu 'BEGIN{print 0.8*mu}'`